The Skyrim Beautification Project is an extensive

 expanding the game with new content and adventures, while staying true to the original original game lore and style.
 Everything is kept true to the Elder Scrolls universe, but with enhanced effects and atmosphere.
 It is an adventure game after all, and beautiful settings doesn't make it less interesting to play.

 2 - Before getting started

-Before the enhanced graphic settings (The ENB) can be used, some modifications (Mods) need to be installed, and some settings need to be changed.
+Before the enhanced graphic settings (The ENB) can be installed, some modifications (Mods) need to be installed, and some settings need to be changed.

 1 - Make sure that your installation of Skyrim (Legendary Edition or Standard Edition with all DLCs) is updated to the latest version (18.104.22.168.8).